 Reflecting and Thinking

 Almost as soon as Festus began his work, the accusations of the Jews against Paul resurfaced.
 Festus initially refused to send Paul to Jerusalem; he heard the case again in Caesarea with Paul defending himself.
 When it appeared that the case might be sent to Jerusalem where Paul perceived his life would be in danger, Paul appealed to Caesar.
 Perhaps Paul remembered the words of the Lord that he would testify also in Rome.
 Regardless, the die is cast, and Paul will go to Caesar's court.

-Meanwhile, a visit from king Agrippa gives Festus an opportunity to give his account of the events (see text above).
+Meanwhile, a visit from King Agrippa gives Festus an opportunity to give his account of the events (see selected text for today).
 The visit also gives Paul an opportunity to present his case again.

 Do you think Paul had in mind God's vision and the prediction that he would testify in Rome when he appealed to Caesar?
 Festus admits that there were no sustainable charges against Paul but only questions related to religious disputes.
 Why would Festus not make a decision to release Paul?
 What dynamics of the Roman efforts to keep the Jews at peace might be reflected in the decision of Festus?

 Heavenly Father, we know that you work in mysterious ways in this world.
 We do not understand your wisdom or your timing.
 We are grateful that you are with us as you were with Paul.
 Bring us closer to you today, through Jesus we offer this prayer, amen.